sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-07_the-appearance-of-the-kritya-and-chetaka.md

 +++
-title = "The appearance of the kR^ityA andxa0chetaka…"
+title = "The appearance of the kR^ityA and chetaka…"

 +++
 “Everyone knows well how the bharadvAja yavakri met his end due the